ElisabeteBilini/BigBrainQuiz/README.md

 <ul>
 <li>Game screen with title and answers.</li>
 <li>If the selected answer is correct the background color will be green, if the wrong answer is selected the color will be red and the right answer will appear in green. </li>
-<li>Next button to advance the questions, restart button (returns to the first screen) and exit button returns the login screen.</li>
+<li>Next button to advance through the questions, Restart button returns to the first question resetting the score and Exit button takes you to the thank you for playing page.</li>
 </ul>

 ![index](assets/images/questions.png)